 Global render information is specified very similar to local render information there are only some slight differences that one has to be aware of.
-Global render information is stored in an element called listOfGlobalRenderInformation which contains one ore more renderInformation elements of type GlobalRenderInformation.
+Global render information is stored in an element called listOfGlobalRender-Information which contains one ore more renderInformation elements of type GlobalRenderInformation.
 The attribute and elements of GlobalRenderInformation objects and LocalRenderInformation objects are the same.
 The only difference here is the fact that GlobalRenderInformation objects in their referenceRenderInformation attribute may only reference ids of other GlobalRenderInformation objects that have already been defined.

 The listOfStyles element of the GlobalRenderInformation object contains one or more style elements but this time these are of type GlobalStyle.
-The GlobalStyle datatype is also very similar to the LocalStyle datatype, the only difference being that the GlobalStyle does not have an idList attribute since referencing individual ids from a layout does not make sense for a global render information object.
-Save for those few differences, global and local render information is specified in the same way.
+The GlobalStyle data type is also very similar to the LocalStyle data type but the GlobalStyle does not have an idList attribute since referencing individual ids from a layout does not make sense for a global render information object.
+Otherwise global and local render information is specified in the same way.